psychemedia/storytelling-notes/and-the-girl-played-on.md

 With her mother, she made a plan.

 The next market day, the girl went to the young hunter's stall.
-But despite her smiles, and her feminine wiles and guiles, it was as if he were more interested in his kill, and his craft, than in her.
+But despite her smiles, her feminine wiles and guiles, it was as if he were more interested in his kill, and his craft, than in her.

 Walking home alone through the forest — "I'll find my own way home" — she was both angry, and sad, not spurned, but unseen.
 As see approached the cross-roads, under-her breath: "I would do anything to get him, anything at all".